 These are primarily consumer insurance products that are sold in the European Union through freedom of service arrangements and distributed on a Business-to-Business basis, via relationships with vehicle importers/dealers, manufacturers, retailers, and other distributors.

-The company started writing smaller volumes of business as of July 2020 and assumed two EUinsurance portfolios of two Assurant group companies domiciled in the United Kingdom on 2 November 2020.
-Where comparative Profit and loss account numbers are provided in this document, these do therefore in effect hold only 2 months of full volume operations.
+The company started writing smaller volumes of business as of July 2020 and assumed two EU-insurance portfolios of two Assurant group companies domiciled in the United Kingdom on 2 November 2020.